mlitola/robotWorkshop/README.md

 pip install robotframework-selenium2library
 ```

-### Install Webdriver (Chrome, Firefox)
+### Install Webdriver (Chrome or Firefox)
-Used examples Chrome and Firefox (make sure you have also the corresponding browser installed)
+Install Chrome and/or Firefox webdriver (make sure you have also the corresponding browser installed):

 1. MacOS "Darwin" using homebrew
 ```